simonmichael/hledger/hledger-api/doc/hledger-api.1.m4.md

 For more about the format, see hledger(1) or hledger_journal(5).

 The server listens on port 8001, or another specified with `-p PORT`.
 Note there is no built-in access control, so you will need to hide hledger-api behind an authenticating proxy if you want to restrict access.

+If invoked as `hledger-api --swagger`, instead of starting a server the API docs will be printed in Swagger 2.0 format.

 # OPTIONS